 This can be compared to, on average, $22,000 (CAN $28,000; UK £15,000; EURO €19,000; AUS $29,00) in the United States.
 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.]

-Get started now by searching our listings and find your surgeon in Cancun.
+You can get started now by searching our listings to find your surgeon in Cancun.

 See below for ways to arrange an appointment or get in touch with our Customer Care Team for more information about undergoing bariatric surgery in Cancun.

 International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO).
 Website accessed: 35 August 2020. https://www.ifso.com/about-ifso/

 Da Silva, Chantal.
 Thousands Of Americans Are Crossing The Border Into Mexico Every Year To Get Affordable Medical Treatment.
 News Week.
 18 May 2019. https://www.newsweek.com/thousands-americans-cross-border-mexico-affordable-medical-treatment-each-1426943

 Gastric bypass (Roux-en-Y).
 Mayo Clinic.
 28 December 2017. https://www.mayoclinic.org/tests-procedures/gastric-bypass-surgery/about/pac-20385189